 Module Aims: This module introduces basic microcontroller structure and operation.
-It consists of a lecture course on the architecture and operation of the target microcontroller, and a series of laboratories culminating in a miniproject in which students will apply their experience to a simple practical problem.
+It consists of a lecture course on the architecture and operation of the target microcontroller, a formal laboratory introduction, and a series of laboratories, culminating in a mini-project in which students will apply their experience to a simple practical problem.